 When she’s not championing the families she works with, she enjoys theater, movies, reading, traveling, and, most importantly, spending time with her family, which includes her son, David.
 Incidentally, she has a cat named Oliver (named after Ollie because he was a stray found at the center).

 In March of 2005, Lisa was hired as the full-time mentoring services director for The Arc of Omaha at the Ollie Webb Center.
-Then in 2011 she began her new duties as OWCI’s Human Resource Manager.
+Then in 2011 she became OWCI’s Human Resource Manager.
 She is currently the Compliance Director.

 In addition to her work for OWCI, Lisa has worked with the Munroe- Meyer preschool program, Camp Munroe and as the Creighton University Best Buddies Chapter Director.

 Alexa first fell in love with Ollie Webb’s work as a volunteer, when she became a Best Buddy.
 She was named College Buddy of the Year in 2016 and was President of Creighton’s Best Buddies Program.